Summer Research and Internship Opportunities at the Robert H. Jackson Center

 - Prosecution of the Nuremberg War Trials, which Jackson served as Chief Prosecutor

-- Working with the Jackson Center archivist to review and document the Center’s extensive documents and video collection.
+- Working with the Jackson Center staff to review and document the Center’s extensive documents and video collection.

 Summer interns work between Memorial Day and Labor Day for a period of up to 12 weeks on a flexible schedule that will be determined between the intern and the intern coordinator.
-The intern coordinator serves as a “coach” and there are regular opportunities to meet with administrative and staff members on a range of issues and topics pertaining to the intern’s assignments and interests.
+The intern coordinator serves as a “coach” and there are regular opportunities to meet with staff members on a range of issues and topics pertaining to the intern’s assignments and interests.

 Allegheny College has an agreement with Jamestown Community College to provide housing for the duration of the internship experience at the Jackson Center.
 For roughly $100/week (there is the possibility that the costs can be defrayed), interns have access to a small apartment with kitchen and bath on the JCC campus, complete with full access to the amenities of the community college.
 The residence halls are approximately a 5 minute drive from the Jackson Center.
 Once you have been notified of your acceptance as an intern, you will need to reserve a space in the JCC residence halls.
 To do so, please contact Kristin Black in the Office of Career Education in Allegheny College’s Gateway (firstname.lastname@example.org).

 In your personal statement, please reflect on 1) how this internship opportunity will serve your academic or career goals, 2) how this experience builds upon your previous experiences and academic program of study, 3) in what ways you think you might be useful to the Jackson Center (including what kinds of projects you would like to pursue), and 4) whether you will require housing at Jamestown Community College (this will not have an effect on your candidacy).
 Please keep the personal statement to one to two double-spaced pages and include email and phone contact information as well as the names, titles, and email addresses of two on-campus references whom we may contact.